sysdiglabs/sysdig-aws-workshop-instructions/Readme.md

 ### Simulating an attack to generate Events within Sysdig

 1. In the Sysdig UI hover over **Threats** on the left-hand side and click on Kubernetes under Activity
-    1. Pick the three hour time range (3H) on the bottom to show only the events you are about to generate.
+    1. Pick the six hour time range (6H) on the bottom to show only the events you are about to generate.
 This should start out as empty.
 2. So lets's generate some Events!
     1. Click this link to open the (simple yet insecure) code for the security-playground service on your cluster in a new tab - <https://github.com/sysdiglabs/kraken-hunter-example-scenarios/blob/main/docker-build-security-playground/app.py>
         - This Python app serves a **very** insecure REST API that will return the contents of any file on the filesystem, write any file to the filesystem and/or execute any file on the filesystem in response to simple **curl** commands